Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wearing nothing but white loincloths and immersed in near-freezing winter water, hundreds of men wrestle with each other to grab a bag containing a lucky charm.

 This is the scene of the Somin-sai festival, one of the three most important “naked men festivals” (Hadaka Matsuri) in Japan.
-Held for over 1,000 years at the ancient Kokusekiji temple in Iwate Prefecture (northeast of Japan), Somin-sai takes place on the night of January 7 to 8 of the new lunar year.
+Held for over 1,000 years at the ancient Kokusekiji temple in Iwate prefecture (northeast of Japan), Somin-sai takes place on the night of the 7th to the 8th of the first lunar month of the new year.

-A thousand-year-old Japanese psychiatrist was arrested in the hospital.
+A thousand-year-old Japanese psychiatrist was arrested in court.

 The Japanese believe that the Somin-sai festival will bring good luck and prosperity to those who participate and protect people from disasters and diseases.
 The most prominent event of the festival is the battle for the lucky bag.